Holiday Movies 2017-18: Dickens, Division, Family, Forbearance—and One Lump of Coal

 Here’s hoping the 2018 holiday season is similarly fruitful.

-Joseph W. Smith III is a writer, teacher, speaker, and church officer in central Pennsylvania.
-For more information, visit his website at www.josephwsmithiii.com.
+Joseph W. Smith III is a writer, teacher, and speaker in Central Pennsylvania.
+You can learn more about him at his website, www.josephwsmithiii.com.

 This page may contain affiliate links through which Beautiful Christian Life may receive a commission to help cover its operating costs.